Web of Spider-Man: Volume 2

-In December 2009, Web of Spider-Man volume 2 debuted as a new anthology title replacing Amazing Spider-Man Family, with the initial story written by J. M. DeMatteis focusing on Kaine.
-The title also served as the new home for Spider-Girl, who was written by Tom DeFalco and illustrated by Ron Frenz, the character having first appeared on Marvel.com as The Spectacular Spider-Girl.
-The stories feature characters tied to "The Gauntlet" storyline, such as Electro, the Rhino, the Lizard, and many more from Spider-Man's colorful rogues gallery, each titled "Gauntlet: Origins, ...".
+In December 2009, Web of Spider-Man volume 2 debuted as an anthology title replacing Amazing Spider-Man Family, with the initial story written by J. M. DeMatteis focusing on Kaine.
+The title also served as the new home for Spider-Girl, who was written by Tom DeFalco and illustrated by Ron Frenz.
+The character had first appeared on Marvel.com as The Spectacular Spider-Girl.
+The stories feature characters tied to "The Gauntlet" storyline, such as Electro, the Rhino, and the Lizard, each titled "Gauntlet: Origins, ...".
 The series ended in November 2010 with issue #12.